clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    an easy way to host the content.
 These URLs are embeded in images created for your mix.
 They are where ``swupd-client`` will look to figure out if there is a new version available, and the location from which to download the updated content.
-Think of these as the equivalent of the `Clear   Linux update page`_ used by Clear Linux, but for your derivative mix.
+Think of these as the equivalent of the `ClearLinux update page`_ used by Clear Linux, but for your derivative mix.

    To learn more about the ``FORMAT`` option, refer to the "Format Version" section at the bottom of this document, and `Format Bumps`_ on the Clear Linux wiki.
 For now, leave the ``FORMAT`` value alone and do not increment it.

-   The mix version and Clear version will come from two state files:
+   The mix version and upstream Clear version will come from two state files:
-   :file:`.mixversion` and :file:`.clearversion`, both of which will be created for you when you set up the workspace.
+   :file:`mixversion` and :file:`upstreamversion`, both of which will be created for you when you set up the workspace.
 They will be created in the directory defined by the ``VERSIONS_PATH``.

-.. _step-four:

 #. **Create/locate RPMs for mix.**.
 (Steps 4 through 6 are necessary only
    if you want to add your own RPMs to the Mix.
 If you are working only with Clear bundles, then skip to Step 7.)

    If you are creating RPMs from scratch, you can use ``autospec``, ``mock``, ``rpmbuild``, etc. to build them.
 If they are not built on Clear, make sure your configuration and toolchain builds them correctly for Clear, or there is no guarantee they will be compatible.

 #. **Import RPMs into workspace**.
-Create an :file:`rpms` directory in your
+Create a :file:`local-rpms` directory in your
-   workspace (for example :file:`/home/clr/mix/rpms`), and copy the RPMs you want into that directory.
+   workspace (for example :file:`/home/clr/mix/local-rpms`), and copy the RPMs you want into that directory.
 Next, add the following to your :file:`builder.conf`:

    .. code-block:: bash

-      RPMDIR=/home/clr/mix/rpms
+      LOCAL_RPM_DIR=/home/clr/mix/local-rpms

    Mixer will look in this directory for RPMs to build a local RPM repo for yum to use.

 #. **Create a local RPM repo**.
 Create an empty directory in your workspace
-   named :file:`local` and add the path in your :file:`builder.conf`:
+   named :file:`local-yum` and add the path in your :file:`builder.conf`:

    .. code-block:: bash

-      REPODIR=/home/clr/mix/local
+      LOCAL_REPO_DIR=/home/clr/mix/local-yum

    Once these values are configured, you can generate the yum repo by running the following command: